bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ### Single Access Token {#response-token-single}

-If the client has requested a single access token and the AS has granted that access token, the AS responds with the "access_token" field.
+If the RC has requested a single access token and the AS has granted that access token, the AS responds with the "access_token" field.
 The value of this field is an object with the following properties.